-- 1. Odet: Unless there is a missing plural, a common noun without an article is coded as 0det. - 2.
+- 1. Odet: Unless there is a missing plural, a common noun without an article is coded as det. - 2.
 0v: Sentences with no verbs can be coded as having missing verbs.
 Of course, often the omission of a verb can be viewed as a grammatical use of ellipsis. - 3.
 0aux: In standard English, sentences like "he running" clearly have a missing auxiliary. - 4.
 Osubj: In English, every finite verb requires a subject.

-In English, there are seldom solid grounds for assigning codes like 0adj, 0adv, 0obj, or 0prep.
-However, these codes are possible.
+In English, there are seldom solid grounds for assigning codes like 0adj, 0adv, 0obj, or 0prep, though these codes are possible.
 In addition, some researchers think that in some contexts they can know exactly what words are being omitted.
 For example, they may mark forms such as 0person, 0spot, and so on.
-Making such markings is possible, although we would rather see codes at the level of 0v or 0det.
-Items marked as omitted are not included in the MLU count.
+Making such markings is possible, although it may be safer to just have 0v or 0det.
+Items marked as omitted are not included in the MLU count, because anything beginning with & is treated as a nonword form.